-- Sodium bicarbonate 8.4% 1-2 mL/kg (1-2 mmol/kg) IV bolus every 5 minutes aiming for serum pH 7.45-7.55. - The addition of hyperventilation by mechanical ventilation is required to maintain desired serum pH. - Cease administration of sodium bicarbonate if serum pH > 7.55 or [Na+] > 155 mmol/L. - Do NOT exceed a total of 5 ml/kg of 8.4% sodium bicarbonate (5 mmol/kg) to avoid fluid, electrolyte and acid/base adverse effects - Do NOT use an IV infusion if aiming to achieve rapid serum alkalisation as the initial change of pH is buffered by the respiratory and renal systems.
-This only alkalinises the urine.
+- Sodium bicarbonate 8.4% 1-2 mL/kg (1-2 mmol/kg) IV bolus every 5 minutes aiming for serum pH 7.45-7.55. - The addition of hyperventilation by mechanical ventilation is required to maintain desired serum pH. - Cease administration of sodium bicarbonate if serum pH > 7.55 or [Na+] > 155 mmol/L. - Do NOT exceed a total of 5 ml/kg of 8.4% sodium bicarbonate (5 mmol/kg) to avoid fluid, electrolyte and acid/base adverse effects - Do NOT use an IV infusion for serum alkalinisation as the initial change of pH is buffered by the respiratory and renal systems.
+This only alkalinizes the urine.